My Account

 • Coached directors on change management principles

-• Contributed to other business critical projects including emergency preparedness projects
+• Contributed to other business-critical projects, including emergency preparedness projects

+See the difference?
+The first example gives a generic description of duties.
 The second shows that the consultant made an impact, was result-oriented, and knows her way around.
 And it paints a vivid picture.

 Consultant Experience Section for Those Without Experience

-So you’re probably thinking that as a recent graduate with no experience, you should forget about this section.
+So you’re probably thinking that, as a recent graduate with no experience, you should forget about this section.
+Not at all!
+Everyone has experience.
+Perhaps you volunteered.
+Or conducted paid research.
+All of that can make up a valuable experience section.

 WRONG

-Didn’t work as a consultant but I’m very interested in learning
+Didn’t work as a consultant, but I’m very interested in learning

 RIGHT